 Ngāti Maru Deed of Settlement – Te Hiringa Taketake

 Te Rūnanga o Ngāti Maru, through the Negotiations Team, has been negotiating with the Crown since 2016 in relation to the settlement of the historical claims of Ngāti Maru.
-With the initialling of the Deed of Settlement in August 2020, the members of Ngāti Maru now have the opportunity to vote on whether to accept the proposed Deed of Settlement.
+With the initialling of the Deed of Settlement in August 2020, the members of Ngāti Maru had their opportunity to vote on whether to accept the proposed Deed of Settlement.

-We, the Trustees of Te Rūnanga o Ngāti Maru and the Negotiations Team, strongly recommend that Ngāti Maru members agree to this Resolution:
+We, the Trustees of Te Rūnanga o Ngāti Maru and the Negotiations Team, strongly recommended that Ngāti Maru members agreed to this Resolution:

 As a member of Ngāti Maru, I agree: to accept the Ngāti Maru Deed of Settlement, Te Hiringa Taketake.

 Voting closed on Friday 16 October 2020.
 The results were 92% of our voting members supported the Treaty of Waitangi settlement package, as well as the Deed of Settlement to be signed by our Trustees and Negotiators on behalf of Ngāti Maru.

 Another pleasing result was more than 47% of our adult members participated in the ratification vote.
 This was the largest voter turnout the iwi has had throughout its settlement journey.

 The key components of the Deed of Settlement are: